simeononsecurity/simeononsecurity.ch/content/articles/nist-cybersecurity-framework-vs-iso-27001/index.en.md

 Once an organization has chosen the right framework based on their needs, they need to implement it effectively through the following steps.
 The implementation of a security framework is a crucial step in securing an organization's digital assets, and it requires careful planning and execution.

 Implementing a security framework involves identifying the relevant components, developing a risk management plan, implementing the chosen components, and evaluating the framework's effectiveness periodically.
-This process can be time-consuming and complex, but it is essential to ensure that the organization's digital assets are protected from cyber threats.
+This process can be time-consuming and complex, but you need to ensure that the organization's digital assets are protected from cyber threats.

 #### Steps to Implement NIST Cybersecurity Framework